-We’re undertaking a review of the safety regime for offshore oil and gas workers in Commonwealth waters.
+We’re reviewing the safety regime for offshore oil and gas workers in Australian Commonwealth waters.

 The review aims to ensure the current safety regime continues to provide an effective, leading-practice framework for securing the health, safety and welfare of workers.